Graph-Based Minimum Dwell Time and Average Dwell Time Computations for Discrete-Time Switched Linear Systems: Minimum Dwell Time Computation

 \subsection{Bimodal case}

-Theorem \ref{th:nondefective_dwell} can be enhanced for bimodal switched systems, namely switched systems with two subsystems.
-Since there is only one cycle in the bimodal case, the maximum cycle ratio is found as
+Theorem \ref{th:nondefective_dwell} can be enhanced for bimodal {non-defective} switched systems, namely switched systems with two {non-defective} subsystems.
+Since there is only one cycle in {the graph associated with} the bimodal case, the maximum cycle ratio is

 where $\kappa$ denotes the condition number for the spectral norm, namely $\kappa(A)= \|A\|\|A^{-1}\|.$ Therefore, using Theorem~\ref{th:nondefective_dwell}, the bimodal switched system is stable if